AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-linux/settings.md

 ## Exclusions

-There are two modes:
-**general** - exclusions are not routed through VPN **selective** - ONLY exclusions are routed through VPN
+There are two modes.
+In *General* mode, websites from the list of exclusions are not routed through VPN.
+In *Selective* mode, only websites from the list of exclusions are routed through VPN.
+There is a separate list of exclusions for each mode.

-To read about what you can do with exclusions, write this in the command-line interface:
+To read about what you can do with exclusions, write this in the command-line interface: `adguardvpn-cli site-exclusions -h`.
-*`adguardvpn-cli site-exclusions -h`*

-Here are the options:
- **add**              	Add specified exclusions **remove**       	Remove specified exclusions **show**           	Show all exclusions
- **clear**            	Clear all exclusions
- **mode**           	Set VPN exclusion mode (general/selective) or show current mode if no options are passed

-To add an exclusion, you need to enter this command: *`adguardvpn-cli site-exclusions add %DOMAIN_NAME%`*, where %DOMAIN_NAME% is the website that you want to add to exclusions
+To add an exclusion, enter this command: `adguardvpn-cli site-exclusions add %DOMAIN_NAME%`, where `%DOMAIN_NAME%` is the website that you want to add to exclusions.

 :::note

-To add many exclusions, you need to list them comma-separated
+To add many exclusions, you need to list them comma-separated.

 :::

-**remove** removes one or more exclusions (if separated by commas)
-Example: *adguardvpn-cli site-exclusions remove %DOMAIN_NAME%* **show** shows the current list of exclusions
+Here are the options:

+1. **add** adds specified exclusions

-Example: *adguardvpn-cli site-exclusions show* **clear** clears the list in the current mode
+1. **clear** clears the list of exclusions in the current mode

+    Example: `adguardvpn-cli site-exclusions clear`

-Example: *adguardvpn-cli site-exclusions clear* **mode** allows to switch between modes
+1. **mode** shows the current mode and allows to switch between them

-Example: *adguardvpn-cli site-exclusions mode selective* (with this selective mode is chosen)
+    Example: `adguardvpn-cli site-exclusions mode selective` (with this command, Selective mode is chosen)

+1. **remove** removes one or more exclusions (if separated by commas)

+    Example: `adguardvpn-cli site-exclusions remove %DOMAIN_NAME%`

+1. **show** shows the current list of exclusions

+    Example: `adguardvpn-cli site-exclusions show`